astinaam-webtools/signup-vault/.github/instructions/general.instructions.md

 Note: The UI now supports both light and dark color schemes based on the user's OS-level preference (prefers-color-scheme) — variables are applied through CSS to respect system theme automatically.

+Homepage, login, and dashboard surfaces have been refreshed with gradient layers and glassy cards that use design tokens (background/card/foreground) so they adapt cleanly to light/dark system themes, including a visible Login CTA for signed-out users.
+Dashboard subpages (projects list/detail, project create/edit, users, settings) now use the same theme-aware gradients and glass cards to reduce whiteness and keep consistency across light/dark modes.
+Dashboard pages (settings, projects list/detail/new, users) now span the full content width (no max-width containers) to match the main dashboard surface.

 API: A project-scoped public email collection API endpoint has been added at `src/app/api/public/collect/[projectId]/route.ts`.
 It accepts POST submissions with an `x-api-key` header, extracts IP/country/user-agent headers, enforces an in-memory rate limit for development, and persists submissions to the database.

 Docker: Multi-stage Docker build implemented with Node.js 20 Alpine, standalone Next.js output, health check endpoint at `/api/health`, and comprehensive container testing.
 Ready for Coolify deployment.